-Our full time Inclusion Officer has over 9 years experience in this role and has worked in a similar position within another Island based school.

-We have a team of Learning Support Assistants (LSAs) who are trained to deliver AEN provision.
+Our SENCO has over 8 years experience in this role and has worked as a SENCO at schools on the mainland also.
+She works full time to oversee SEND provision.
+We have a team of Learning Support Assistants (LSAs) who are trained to deliver a range of SEND provisions.
 In the last academic year, staff have been trained in courses such as MAYBO, Makaton, total communication, Autism and the Engagement model.

-All staff at Lanesend Primary School have access to an extensive training program and regular in-house training to ensure all teaching and support staff are adequately trained to support children with Additional Educational Needs.
+All staff at Lanesend Primary School have access to a training program and regular in-house training to ensure all teaching and support staff are adequately trained to support children with Special Educational Needs.